Cubes and Their Centers: Introduction and Statements of Results

 \subsection{Introduction}

-In \cite{op} the authors find sharp bounds for the Hausdorff, box counting, and packing dimensions of sets $S,B\subseteq \R^2$ where $B$ contains either the vertices or boundary of an axes-parallel square around every point in $S$, and cardinality bounds for finite sets satisfying discrete versions of these conditions.
+In \cite{op} the authors find sharp bounds for the Hausdorff, box-counting, and packing dimensions of sets $S,B\subseteq \R^2$ where $B$ contains either the vertices or boundary of an axes-parallel square around every point in $S$, and cardinality bounds for finite sets satisfying discrete versions of these conditions.
 Their results are summarized in the following table.
-If $S$ has size $s$ for the given notion of size, then a sharp lower bound for the ize of $B$ is given in terms of $s$:
+If $S$ has size $s$ for the given notion of size, then a sharp lower bound for the size of $B$ is given in terms of $s$: